-The College of Letters and Sciences is the academic heart of Columbus State University, offering undergraduate programs in the sciences, mathematics, humanities, and social sciences.
-Students completing degrees in one of our many majors pursue careers in such diverse fields as law, education, medicine, engineering, scientific research, and criminal justice.
+The College of Letters and Sciences is the academic heart of Columbus State University, offering most of the General Education core; undergraduate programs in the sciences, mathematics, humanities, and social sciences; and master's degrees in history, natural sciences, public administration, and public safety administration.
+Students completing degrees in our programs pursue careers in such diverse fields as law, education, food science, medicine, scientific research, and criminal justice.

 In the Spotlight

 CSU's Alumni Association recently presented the Thomas Y. Whitley Distinguished Alumnus Award, named for CSU's first president, to Dr. A.J.
 Jain (B.S.
 Bio/Chem '86).
 It is considered the most prestigious award given annually to an alumnus.
 Dr. Jain is a certified plastic surgeon in Columbus, GA, specializing in cosmetic and reconstructive surgery.
 He attended The Medical College of Georgia and opened his practice in 1998.